Rajatw97/CurrencyTransaction/README.md

 ```sh
  mvn spring-boot:run -Drun.arguments=--server.port=PORT_NAME
 ```
-Once the different chains are up, use the below command for each to check if all blockchains are working properly:
+Once the chains are up, use the below command for each to check if all blockchains are working properly:

 ```sh
 http://127.0.0.1:PORT_NAME/blockchain/get_chain